What will be the cost of my procedure?

-Various circumstances may your admission.
-However we will ensure that every possible action is taken admit you as quickly as possible.
-Once it has been confirmed by the consultant you are to be admitted the Private Patient Office will liaise with the Consultant and the relevant departments to establish the earliest possible date.
+Various circumstances may affect the speed of your admission; however we will ensure that every possible action is taken to admit you as quickly as possible.
+Once it has been confirmed by your consultant the Private Patient Office will liaise with the Consultant and the relevant departments to establish the earliest possible date.

 How can a patient obtain a referral?

-You can be referred by your doctor or a consultant from another hospital whose care you are under.
+Referrals to us can be made by your doctor or by a consultant from another hospital whose care you are under.

-You maybe accepted as a self referral if you see one of our consultants as an outpatient and you bring details and results from previous treatments and consultations.
+You may be accepted as a self-referred patient if you see one of our consultants as an outpatient and you bring details and results from previous treatments and consultations.

-Who should I contact if I want to make an appointment for consultation and possible procedure with a consultant?
+Who should I contact if I want to make an appointment for a consultation and possibly a procedure with a consultant?

 You should contact the Private Outpatient Office in either the Royal Brompton or Harefield Hospital depending on where you would like to have your consultation and/or procedure.

 How do I choose a consultant?

-Your referring doctor or consultant will be able to provide you with guidance as to which consultant would be most suitable for your treatment, alternatively you can contact our Private Patient Office we will also provide you with the names of three or four relevant consultants.
+Your referring doctor or consultant will be able to provide you with guidance as to which consultant would be most suitable for your treatment, alternatively you can contact our Private Patient Office who will also provide you with the names of three or four relevant consultants.

 If I have my diagnostic test as a private patient can I change my status back to NHS for further treatment?

 Yes but you will not be able to change your status during the same admission.
-You will also need to rejoin the NHS waiting list for further treatment.
+You will also need to re-join the NHS waiting list for further treatment.

 What about rehab after my operation?

-We are able to arrange rehabilitation.
-Please contact the Private Patient Office in the first instance if you require this service.
+We are able to arrange rehabilitation services for our patients, please contact the Private Patient Office if you require this service.